Our history has been and will always be rooted in our commitment to provide affordable housing for all people, regardless of income.

 In order to tackle the complex problem of developing affordable housing and enhancing communities, we have been involved in a wide range of activities over the years.
 These services represent examples of the pieces necessary to create effective housing and economic development programs.

-- Housing Development and Preservation including multifamily, single family, senior housing, and special needs housing
+- Housing Development including multifamily, single family, senior housing, and special needs housing

 In today’s changing environment, we are meeting new challenges by expanding our reach and diversifying our services.
 Our experienced staff continues to identify potential properties, establish partnerships with housing professionals and non-profit groups to develop housing units for individuals, families, seniors, and the handicapped.
-We are here to provide technical assistance and training to community-based groups.
-In addition, we have an emphasis on housing and related facilities such as day care centers.
+We are here to provide consultancy assistance to community-based groups.
+In addition, we have an emphasis on housing and related facilities.
 Our emphasis on community-based collaborative efforts has been one of the hallmarks of our success.
 Developing relationships will continue to be our goal moving forward as we begin a new chapter as Mosaic Development Group.